 Buy nice, don’t buy twice.

-Out of all garage gym essentials you need if you want the best home gym possible, this is it.
+Out of all the essentials you might need for your garage gym, if you want the best home gym possible, this is it.

-Barbells (Olympic, Trap Bar, and
+Barbells (Olympic, Trap, and Safety Squat)

 A power rack is only useful if you have a barbell to use with it.

-The best barbells I think you should be getting are; a standard Olympic barbell, a trap bar, and a safety squat bar.
+The best barbells I think you should be getting are – a standard Olympic barbell, a trap bar, and a safety squat bar.

-The Rogue Ohio Bar
+Rogue Ohio Bar

 Even after all this time, the knurling is solid, and the grip is second to none.

 Rogue TB-2 Trap Bar